Skyggfisk/web-img-tools/README.md

 5. **Optimize**: Convert formats and adjust compression settings
 6. **Edit**: Apply filters, rotate, and scale your images
 7. **Zoom & Pan**: Use mouse wheel and drag to explore images

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-Built with ❤️ using Bun, React, and Tailwind CSS